Wisdom Teeth Removal in Darwin

 Most patients take 2–3 days off work or study after wisdom teeth removal.
 Swelling typically peaks at 48 hours and subsides over the following days.
 We recommend soft foods for the first week, avoiding straws and smoking, and gentle salt water rinses after 24 hours.
 Full healing of the extraction sites takes 2–4 weeks, though most people feel back to normal well before that.

-Providing wisdom teeth removal to patients across Darwin, Parap, Stuart Park, Fannie Bay, Winnellie, Palmerston, Nightcliff, Casuarina, Rapid Creek, Larrakeyah, and surrounding NT communities.
+Providing wisdom teeth removal to patients across Darwin, Parap, Stuart Park, Fannie Bay, Winnellie, Palmerston, Nightcliff, Casuarina, Rapid Creek, Larrakeyah, Bayview, Ludmilla, and surrounding NT communities.